Abraham Laboriel: Career

 Laboriel was a founding member of the bands Friendship and Koinonia.
-With the latter he recorded four albums.
+With the latter, he recorded four albums.

-In addition Laboriel recorded several solo albums on which he recruited a cast of musicians that included Alex Acuña, Al Jarreau, Jim Keltner, Phillip Bailey, Ron Kenoly, and others.
-His son Abe Laboriel Jr. played drums.
+In addition, he has recorded several solo albums on which he recruited a cast of musicians that included Alex Acuña, Al Jarreau, Jim Keltner, Phillip Bailey, Ron Kenoly, and others.
+His son Abe Laboriel Jr., longtime drummer for Sir Paul McCartney, has played on some of the recordings.

+Laboriel is member of the band Open Hands with Justo Almario, Greg Mathieson, and Bill Maxwell.

+Honors and awards

-In 2005, Abraham was awarded an Honorary Doctorate of Music by the Berklee College of Music.
+In 2005, Abraham was awarded an Honorary Doctorate of Music by the Berklee College of Music, his alma mater.

-Laboriel is now in the band Open Hands with Justo Almario, Greg Mathieson, and Bill Maxwell.
+He is ranked No. 42 on Bass Player magazine's list of "The 100 Greatest Bass Players of All Time".